facebook/sapling/_src/commands/clean.md

 **delete untracked files**

 Delete all untracked files in your working copy.
 Untracked files are files that are unknown to Sapling.
-They are marked with "?" when you run `sl status`.
+They are marked with &quot;?&quot; when you run `sl status`.

 By default, `sl clean` implies `--files`, so only untracked